Proofsheet! v.78 (November 16, 2007)

-Proofsheet is a Windows program that takes a bunch of pictures and lays them out in a grid, aka a proof sheet or contact sheet.
-It creates super high resolution proofsheets, around 300dpi, which is probably overkill and significantly slows the process down but what the hey, the results are good.
+Proofsheet takes a bunch of pictures and lays them out in super high quality proofsheets aka contact sheets.
+The output is 300 dpi, which is probably overkill and significantly slows the process down but what the hey, the results are good.
 The emphasis is on the output looking nice, as opposed to a super utilitarian contact sheet.
-It's trying to make something you might print out and put on your wall.
+It's trying to make something you might print and put on your wall.

 Here's a sample of the output, made from a bunch of pictures from The Photoboof at Burning Man 2007, click to see it full sized (warning, probably not work-safe):